Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Problem Formulation and Background

 This general formulation applies to diverse networked systems, including power grid management, social network dynamics, and epidemic control.
-In this work, we focus on two representative and contrasting control tasks to demonstrate its utility.
+We focus on two representative and contrasting control tasks to demonstrate its utility.